-- oddly colored, such as violet, yellow, or blue
+- to have unusual colors like violet, yellow, black, or blue

 - crusty, scaly, or bleeding

 Some skin cancers don’t grow evenly.
-In other words, one side of the spot will not match the other.
+In other words, one side of the spot won’t match the other.

 If the edges of a suspicious spot are ragged, blurred, or irregular, it may be cancerous.

 Cancerous spots can be brown but may also be: